gyrospectre/securitybot/README.md

 # Securitybot
 ### Distributed alerting for the masses!
 A fork of the famous [Dropbox Security Bot][db-orig], which is no longer maintained and getting a bit long in the tooth!
 It's been given a fresh coat of paint, via [Antoine Cardon][algolia] who did some great work a few years ago with Python3 conversion and some extra cleanup.
-The project has moved to the new(er) Slack v2 SDK, which changed significantly from v1.
+The project has moved to the new(er) Slack v2 SDK, which changed significantly from v1, and implemented much better management of secrets via Hashicorp Vault.

 Securitybot is an open-source implementation of a distributed alerting chat bot, as described in Ryan Huber's [blog post][slack-blog].
 Distributed alerting improves the monitoring efficiency of your security team and can help you catch security incidents faster and more efficiently.